-Audit-related fees consist of employee benefit plan audits, accounting consultations and services related to business acquisitions and divestitures and other attestation services.
+Audit-related fees consist almost entirely of employee benefit plan audits and attestation services related to contractual and regulatory compliance.

-Tax fees consist of domestic and foreign tax compliance services, including tax examination assistance, expatriate administration and tax preparation; and tax planning and advisory services.
-In 2003 and 2002, tax fees included \$264,000 and \$93,000, respectively, for tax planning and advisory services.
+Tax fees consist of domestic and foreign tax compliance services, including tax examination assistance, expatriate administration and tax preparation; and state and local tax planning and advice.
+In 2003 and 2002, tax fees included \$264,000 and \$93,000, respectively, for state and local tax planning and advice.